-Levy, along with most lawyers and legal experts, rip one sentence out of context from Marshall’s opinion and find in it authority for the Supreme Court to stand as the exclusive and final judge on the extent of federal power.
+Levy, along with a Criminal Lawyer Brisbane and legal experts, rip one sentence out of context from Marshall’s opinion and find in it authority for the Supreme Court to stand as the exclusive and final judge on the extent of federal power.
 But even if you accept the bizarre notion that a political body can vest power in itself on its own whim, this was not Marshall’s intent.

 One cannot pull a statement out of a specific court case, addressing a specific issue, and generalize it to encompass the entire American political system.
 A court rules for the parties in a case, not the United States as a whole.
 Marshall was answering a specific question: does the Court have the authority to consider the constitutionality of an act when ruling on a case.
 At issue was a provision of the Judiciary Act of 1789 and whether the Court had original jurisdiction to decide if a writ of mandamus could be issued to force Madison to hand over Marbury’s commission.
 Some argued the court should just consider the law – the Judiciary Act itself – and not the Constitution.
 Marshall defended his decision to rule based on the Constitution.